preetzware/flowerslife/README.md

 # Flowers for Life

-Flowers for Life is a CLI data automation program designed for the inventory management of flowers in a florist shop.

-User can acknowledge current stock of flowers and accordingly add or deduct plants in or from the current stocks as sold, used or bought.
-User can additionally remove an existing plant in the current stock that is no more seasonal and instead input a new plant that is available during the season, in its respective category.
+Flowers for Life is a robust Command-Line Interface (CLI) data automation program meticulously crafted to streamline the inventory management processes for a florist shop.
+This program leverages the power of Python and Google Sheets integration to provide an efficient and user-friendly solution for tracking and managing flower inventory.
+This application is an indispensable tool for any florist shop looking to modernize and automate their inventory management processes.
+By combining the simplicity of a CLI with the powerful data management capabilities of Google Sheets, it offers a practical solution that enhances productivity and ensures data integrity.

 This python programme runs in the Code Institute mock terminal on Heroku.